 - PET (polyester): Budget-friendly carpet that is made from 100% recycled material.
 Remarkable for its sustainability and inherent stain resistance.

-- Nylon: Setting the standard for softness, beauty and long-lasting durability, nylon is made for today’s busy lifestyle whilst maintaining a luxurious appeal.
+- Nylon: Setting the standard for softness, beauty and long-lasting durability, nylon carpets are popular for today’s busy lifestyle whilst maintaining a luxurious appeal.

 - Triexta: Unique in that it combines both exceptional durability with permanent built-in stain and soil protection – no other fibre can make this claim.